Warning: Undefined array key "HTTP_ACCEPT_LANGUAGE" in /home/stud330394/public_html/template/header.php on line 25

 • Safety measures must be adequate and specific.

-• The behavior of the victim may influence liability, but it does not automatically exclude it.
+• The victim's behavior can influence liability but does not automatically exclude it.

 Conclusions

-The judgment of the Court of Cassation No. 41393 of 2024 represents an important clarification on criminal liability in cases of workplace accidents, emphasizing the importance for business owners to comply with safety regulations.
-It is essential that businesses adopt all necessary measures to ensure the safety of customers, as violations of such regulations can have significant legal consequences.
-Furthermore, the ruling highlights that, although the reckless behavior of customers may be a factor to consider, it cannot be used as an excuse to evade liability in case of accidents.
+The judgment Cass. pen. no. 41393 of 2024 represents an important clarification on criminal liability in cases of workplace accidents, emphasizing the importance for owners of commercial establishments to comply with safety regulations.
+It is essential for businesses to adopt all necessary measures to ensure customer safety, as violation of these regulations can lead to significant legal consequences.
+Furthermore, the judgment highlights that, although customers' reckless behavior may be a factor to consider, it cannot be used as an excuse to avoid liability in case of accidents.